|

 general public.
 Today, after more than 1,300 years, tzitzit are

 again being made with the elusive thread of tekhelet.
+P'til Tekhelet is a non-profit organization based

 in Israel, comprised of a small group of individuals who devote their time